apache/cassandra-java-driver/manual/logging/README.md

-Currently the `QueryLogger` can be configured to track slow queries using either a constant threshold in milliseconds (which is the default behavior), or a dynamic threshold based on per-host latency percentiles, as computed by `PerHostPercentileTracker`.
+Currently the `QueryLogger` can be configured to track slow queries using either a constant threshold in milliseconds (which is the default behavior), or a dynamic threshold based on per-host latency percentiles, as computed by a `PercentileTracker`.

-**Dynamic thresholds are still a beta feature: they haven't been extensively tested yet, and the API is still subject to change.**

 Refer to the `QueryLogger` [API docs][query_logger] for an example of usage.